MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/assign-a-mount-point-folder-path-to-a-drive.md

 > **Applies To:** Windows 11, Windows 10, Windows Server 2019, Windows Server 2016

 You can use Disk Management to mount (make a drive accessible) in a folder rather than a drive letter.
-The drive appears as just another folder.
+It will look like just another folder.
 You can mount drives only in empty folders on basic or dynamic NTFS volumes.

 ## Before you start